lucioventurim/IFES/README.md

 - numpy~=1.19.2
 - PyWavelets

-Also, for the PADERBORN data set, it is required a compatible unrar software to extract the data set files.
+Also, for the PADERBORN data set, it is required a compatible unrar software installed to extract the data set files.

 # Instructions